lukajml/b2br/README.md

 #### Libpam-pwquality
 Libpwquality's purpose is to provide common functions for password quality checking and also scoring them based on their apparent randomness.

+#### TTY
+In modern operating systems: Each device represents an entire keyboard and screen session.
+A TTY is not just a storage space for typed characters — it’s an interactive communication channel between you and the system.
+When you open a terminal directly on your computer (without using remote access), you are interfacing with one of these TTYs.

 ### Defense